Anxiety Therapy in NYC: Get the Help You Need

 Exposure Therapy

 Exposure therapy is an effective treatment for phobias and related disorders.
-This form of therapy (sometimes referred to as graduated exposure) involves gradually and purposefully coming into repeated contact with something that causes anxiety.
+This form of cognitive-behavioral therapy (sometimes referred to as graduated exposure) involves gradually and purposefully coming into repeated contact with something that causes anxiety.
 This can be a feeling, emotion, or thing.
 Exposure therapy is used for OCD (in this context it’s known as exposure and response prevention therapy), panic disorder, and PTSD.
 Aspects of it are often part of CBT for other types of anxiety such as social anxiety and generalized anxiety disorder, and emotion regulation problems

 Acceptance and Commitment Therapy